 had steered Indonesia towards becoming a powerful member in the non-aligned circle of nations during the Cold War

 period up into the first half of the 1960s.
-However, his increasing leaning towards the political left spelled the end of his ca. 30 years in office.
+However, his increasing leaning towards the political left spelled the end of his over 20 years in office.

 On 1 October 1965